 Soft tissue augmentation is usually done to improve the esthetics of the site.
 Prior to the procedure, the area will be numbed.
 An incision is made to expose the site and a soft tissue graft is then obtained either from the palate (roof of the mouth) or another source.
 The graft is then placed into the area in need and secured with sutures.

-Healing time varies by patient and the size of the area repaired, but generally lasts between four and six months.
+Healing time varies by patient and the size of the area repaired, but generally lasts between four and six months, to schedule an appointment contact us today.